 - a.
 Maintain existing trails: This includes mowing, milling, fence repair, and grading, as necessary.
-This is currently an ongoing Wellington responsibility.
+This is currently an ongoing Wellington responsibility. - b.

-- b.
 Potentially add asphalt millings to pathway: This is typically done only in high traffic bridle paths and when it appears to be visibly necessary.
+After the updated trail count is conducted, it may be implemented on more bridle trails based on usage.

-- 2. Traffic and Driver Safety Issues
+2. Traffic and Driver Safety Issues

 - a.
 Speeding Traffic (Vision Zero Plan): Wellington's new Vision Zero Plan will aid in the effort to slow vehicles traveling on roadways throughout Wellington, including the EPA.
-Specific areas of interest can be identified in the plan to implement traffic calming measures.
+Specific areas of interest can be identified in the plan to implement traffic calming measures. - b.

-- b.
 Proximity of cars to horses: This is sometimes unavoidable in areas where horses share the road with vehicles in areas such as Saddle Trail.
 However, when bridle trails are in close proximity to vehicles, physical barriers are preferred (3-rail fences, etc.).

-- 3. Bridle Trail Safety
+3. Bridle Trail Safety

 - a.
 Horse crossings

 - b.
 Fencing

 - c.
 Trail signs

-Staff's recommended 2025-2027 CIP projects
+Staff's recommended CIP projects